pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase: Conclusions

 \section{Conclusions}

-In this work, we made contributions to the evaluation, simulation, and computation of polyploid genome assemblies.
+In this work, we made contributions to the simulation, probabilistic computation, and evaluation of polyploid genome assemblies.
 First, we extended the VER and block-adjusted MEC evaluation criteria to handle the complexities of polyploid assemblies: partial phasing, multiple blocks, and non-complementary haplotypes.
-Second, We developed a pipeline for realistic polyploid genome simulation, which captures the true similarity structure that makes polyploid phasing fundamentally challenging; both the software and simulated datasets for both autopolyploid and allopolyploid genomes are freely available to the community to facilitate benchmarking of future polyploid assembly methods~\cite{pHapCompass2025}.
-Lastly, we presented pHapCompass, a probabilistic framework for polyploid haplotype assembly that explicitly models and quantifies uncertainty in both haplotype phase and read-to-haplotype assignments. \phc{} demonstrated reliable performance across diverse polyploid configurations, with particular advantages in low-coverage scenarios where deterministic methods fail.
+Second, we developed a pipeline for realistic polyploid genome simulation, which captures the true similarity structure that makes polyploid phasing fundamentally challenging; both the software and simulated datasets for both autopolyploid and allopolyploid genomes are freely available to the community to facilitate benchmarking of future polyploid assembly methods~\cite{pHapCompass2025}.
+Lastly, we presented pHapCompass, a probabilistic framework for polyploid haplotype assembly that explicitly models and quantifies uncertainty in both haplotype phase and read-to-haplotype assignments.
 Unlike existing polyploid assemblers that output single point estimates, \phc{} uses FFBS to generate distributions over haplotype configurations.
-Each sample represents a plausible phasing weighted by its posterior probability given the observed reads, which we report in the VCF formatted output, which includes probability scores for each generated phasing.
+Each sample represents a plausible phasing weighted by its posterior probability given the observed reads, which we report in the VCF formatted output and include probability scores for each generated phasing. \phc{} demonstrated reliable performance across diverse polyploid configurations, with particular advantages in low-coverage scenarios where deterministic methods are more limited.

 {\Alph{section}} {\Alph{section}.\arabic{subsection}} {\Alph{section}.\arabic{figure}} {\Alph{section}.\arabic{table}} {\Alph{section}.\arabic{algorithm}}